DeviprasadShetty9833/The_Conquerer/README.md

 # Overview:

-This is a simple, interactive combat game built using Python and Pygame, offering a fun grid-based combat experience between a human player and an AI opponent.Players can select difficulty levels (Easy, Moderate, Hard), place their ships, and engage in strategic turn-based attacks, all within a visually appealing UI rendered via Pygame.
+This is a simple, interactive combat game built using Python and Pygame, offering a fun grid-based combat experience between a human player and an AI opponent.
+Players can select difficulty levels (Easy, Moderate, Hard), place their ships, and engage in strategic turn-based attacks, all within a visually appealing UI rendered via Pygame.

 # Key Features: